Residues of manifolds: Introduction

 if $z$ is a pole.
-Both the energy and the residue can be expressed by the integral on $M$ or $\pO $.
+Both the energy and the residue can be expressed by the double integral on $M$ or $\pO $.
 The integrand is determined by the global data of $M$ or $\pO$ in the case of energies, and by local data such as curvatures, the second fundamental form and the derivatives in the case of residues.

-Therefore, when $X$ is a disjoint sum of two components, the residues are the sums of the residues of the components, but this does not hold for the energies.
+The \M invariance of the energy of knots $E(K)=B_K(-2)$ was generalized in \cite{OS2} and \cite{OS2'} to the \M invariance of the $(-2\dim X)$-energy of an odd dimensional closed submanifold of $\RR^n$ or an even dimensional compact body.
+The condition of the dimension was put so that $B_X(z)$ does not have a pole at $z=-2\dim X$.

 In this paper we will mainly study the residues.
 These are what were missing from previous studies of knots and surface energies.
-Geometrically important quantities such as the volumes of $M$, $\dom$, and the boundary $\pO$ are obtained as residues.
-Furthermore, the Willmore energy of a closed surface $M$ (modulo the Euler characteristic) appears as the residue at $z=-4$, and also as the residue of $\dom$ at $z=-6$ if $M$ is a boundary of a compact body $\dom$ in $\RR^3$.
-In general, if $M$ is an even dimensional closed submanifold of Euclidean space then the residue $\Res_M(-2m)$ at $z=-2m$ $(m=\dim M)$ is \M invariant, and if furthermore $M$ is a boundary of a compact body $\dom$ then the residue $\Res_\dom(-2(m+1))$ of $\dom$ at $z=-2(m+1)$ $(m+1=\dim \dom)$ is also \M invariant.
-Thus $\Res_M(-2m)$, and $\Res_\dom(-2(m+1))$ if $M=\pO$ (or the residue of $B_{M,\nu}(z)$ at $z=-2m$, $R_{M,\nu}(-2m)$) can be considered as natural generalization of the Willmore energy to an even dimensional closed submanifold $M$.

-Let $\dom$ be a compact body.
-The first two residues are the volume, the volume of the boundary $\pO$, and the third is given by the integral of a quadratic function of the principal curvatures of the boundary.
-These quantities are similar to the intrinsic volumes that play an important role in integral geometry and convex geometry.
+We study the properties of residues and the relation with geometric quantities obtained by asymptotic expansion which have been studied in integral geometry and differential geometry.

+First we show that the \M invariance also holds for the residues at $z=-2\dim X$ by modifying the proofs in \cite{OS2,OS2'}.
+As a consequence, for an $m$ dimensional closed submanifold $M$, the Hadamard regularization of $\iint_{M\times M}|x-y|^{-2m}dv(x)dv(y)$ is given by

+and the \M invariance holds for the constant term ${E}^{o}_M$ if $m$ is odd, i.e., when the $\log$ term does not appear, although when the $\log$ term does appear, which happens if $m$ is even, the \M invariance does not hold for the constant term $E_M^{e}$ but for the coefficient of the $\log$ term $\Res_M$ (Theorem \ref{M-inv-res-closed}).
+The same thing happens for compact bodies, reversing even-odd (Theorem \ref{thm_M_inv_body}).
+Thus, the same phenomenon as in the studies of quantum field theory and theory of renormalized volumes is observed: the anomalies have the symmetry they break (cf. p7 of \cite{A}).

+We introduce two kinds of new residues.
+First, as was stated before, $B_\dom$ can be considered as a meromorphic energy function of $M=\pO$ with weight $\ip{\nu_x}{\nu_y}$.
+We can generalize it to a closed submanifold $M$ with arbitrary codimension by \jb{generalizing $\ip{\nu_x}{\nu_y}$ to $\ip{T_xM}{T_yM}$ using the Grassmann algebra (Definition \ref{nu-weighted}). } We denote it by $B_{M,\nu}(z)$ and call it the {\em $\nu$-weighted meromorphic energy function.} $B_{M,\nu}(z)$ has only simple poles.
+The residues are called the {\em $\nu$-weighted residue} of $M$ and are denoted by $\Res_{M,\nu}(z_0)$.

+The second is the {\em relative} version for compact bodies (Subsection \ref{subsect_relative}).
+The {\em meromorphic relative energy function} of $\Omega$, denoted by $B_{\dom,\pO}(z)$, can be defined by regularizing